“How do I know this place is safe?”

 At the Duluth Bethel, we recently stepped up to be part of the solution.
 We got into the fingerprinting business, acquiring an electronic machine that takes prints for those applying for jobs locally as well as our own employees who require background checks by the Minnesota Department of Human Services.

 For the Bethel, this makes sense.
 We’re in the business of caring for people who need help at vulnerable points in their lives.
 We understand the need to have only top-notch people employed at our center.
 As part of the human services network locally for 143 years, we also want to be part of the solution for all agencies working to help those in need.

 Because of our work with the Federal Bureau of Prisons, the Bethel has done ink fingerprinting before for some members of our own staff.
 Local law-enforcement centers also have offered this service to other agencies.
 But in our region, it’s sometimes been difficult to find a central location that is willing to do this work for other agencies and that also is able to provide services at hours that are accessible to those who need to be checked.

 That’s why we began discussions with the Department of Human Services about becoming part of the solution.
 Earlier this year, we were approved as an electronic fingerprinting center.
-We received a 3M Cogent Inc. machine and have been taking and processing electronic prints for our prospective employees and others for several weeks.
+We received a Gemalto Cogent machine and have been taking and processing electronic prints for our prospective employees and others for several weeks.

 It’s certainly convenient for us, but also for others.
 The Bethel is right downtown, at 23 Mesaba Ave., on a bus line and near main streets as well as Interstate Highway 35.
 We’re also staffed 24 hours a day, so individuals who can’t make it to another fingerprinting site during regular working hours can make special arrangements with us to have their prints taken at times that work for them.